Eribulin Mesylate and Radiation Therapy in Treating Patients with Retroperitoneal Liposarcoma That Can Be Removed by Surgery

 OUTLINE: This is a dose-escalation study of eribulin mesylate.

-Patients receive eribulin mesylate intravenously (IV) over 2-5 minutes on days 1 and 8 and undergo intensity-modulated radiation therapy once daily (QD) 5 days a week beginning on day 8 of course 1.
-Treatment repeats every 21 days for up to 3 courses in the absence of disease progression or unacceptable toxicity.
+Patients receive eribulin mesylate intravenously (IV) over 2-5 minutes on days 1 and 8 and undergo intensity-modulated radiation therapy once daily (QD) 5 days a week beginning on day 8 of cycle 1.
+Treatment repeats every 21 days for up to 3 cycles in the absence of disease progression or unacceptable toxicity.
 Patients may undergo surgery within 3-10 weeks after radiation therapy.

 After completion of study treatment, patients will be followed up at 2 weeks, 9 weeks, and then every 6 months for 10 years.